LaurenceRawlings/savify/README.rst

 `Savify <https://github.com/LaurenceRawlings/savify>`__ is a python library that downloads songs from Spotify.
-Given a query, Savify will find and downlod songs to mp3 format with quality as high as **320 kb/s**!
+Given a query, Savify will find and download songs to mp3 format with quality as high as **320 kb/s**!
-The application will also scrape and write **id3v2 tags** to all of your songs.
-Tags include: **title, artists, year, album and even cover-art!**
+The application will also scrape and write **id3v2 tags** to all your songs.
+Tags include **title, artists, year, album and even cover-art!**

-Savify supports all Spotify track, album and playlist links.
-Additionally, there is an **integrated search function** so even if you don't have the Spotify link you can simply enter song name and Savify will download it!
+Savify supports all Spotify track, album, and playlist links.
+Additionally, there is an **integrated search function** so even if you do not have the Spotify link you can simply enter song name and Savify will download it!

 As well as mp3, Savify can also download and convert to other file types.
-Inside the application, you can specify which format and quality you would like to download the song in for maximum compatibility across all of your devices.
+Inside the application, you can specify which format and quality you would like to download the song in for maximum compatibility across all your devices.
 Available formats: mp3, aac, flac, m4a, opus, vorbis, and wav.
 **Tags and cover art will only be applied to songs downloaded in mp3 format.**